gregorbj/RSPM-Viewer/README.md

 # RSPM Viewer
-Demonstration of web application for viewing and evaluating the results of multiple RSPM scenarios
+Demonstration of web application for viewing and evaluating the results of multiple RSPM scenarios.
+Application is visible here: https://gregorbj.github.io/RSPM-Viewer/